Time Tracking Tutorial

 An administrator can define work items at the global level on the Time Tracking page under the Administration menu.
 For more information, see Time Tracking Settings.

 YouTrack associates work items with a specific issue.
 In other words, you can log multiple work items that represent work related to the same issue.
 In single issue view, YouTrack shows a list of work items that have been added to an issue in the activity stream.
 The filter that shows spent time is only visible when time tracking is enabled in the project.

 Users can log time spent working on an issue in minutes, hours, days or weeks.
 These units of time are referenced with abbreviations such as 1m, 1h, 1d, and 1w.

 To add a work item to an issue:

-- Open the issue in full page view.
+- Open the issue in single issue view.

-- The current date is assigned to the work item by default.
-To change the date, click the date link and select another date from the calendar.
+- To change the work date, click the date link and select another date from the calendar.

 - Enter the amount of time spent in the format